-- Part-time or intermittent nursing care by a registered nurse or licensed practical nurse for up to eight hours a day - Part-time or intermittent home health aide services to care for you up to eight hours a day - Medical social services under the direction of a physician.
-These include but are not limited to: - Assessment of your social, emotional and medical needs, and your home and family situation - o Identification of available community resources - Assistance provided to you to obtain resources to meet your assessed needs. - Physical and occupational therapy - Consultation or case management services by a physician - Medical supplies - Prescription drugs - Dietary counseling - Psychological counseling
+- a) Part-time or intermittent nursing care by a registered nurse or licensed practical nurse for up to eight hours a day - b) Part-time or intermittent home health aide services to care for you up to eight hours a day - c) Medical social services under the direction of a physician.
+These include but are not limited to: - Assessment of your social, emotional, and medical needs, and your home and family situation - o Identification of available community resources - Assistance provided to you to obtain resources to meet your assessed needs. - d) Physical and occupational therapy - e) Consultation or case management services by a physician - f) Medical supplies - g) Prescription drugs - h) Dietary counseling - i) Psychological counseling